Editor’s Note: This marketing infographic is part of our 25 part series.

 For negative keywords, broad match negatives exclude the greatest amount of searches.

-Then comes phrase match, and then comes exact match as the least excluding type of negative keyword.
+Then comes phrase match, and then exact match as the least-exclusive type of negative keyword.

 Start Off Your Negative Keyword List With Some Help